The Dynamic Duo: Understanding ADHD and Autism in Children and How to Best Support Them

 • Foster Communication and Social Skills: Encourage social interactions through playdates and structured activities.
 Utilize visual supports, social stories, and role-playing to help your child navigate social situations.
 If you can find a social skills group that focuses on the positive side of neurodiversity and isn’t focused on getting your autistic kid to act more like a neurotypical kid, join immediately!

 • Practice Self-Care: As a superhero autism/ADHD parent, it's vital you prioritize self-care.
 Take time for yourself, seek support from friends and family, and join support groups to connect with other parents facing similar challenges.
-Get your free copy of my Quick Start Self-Care Guide by clicking this link…it shows you how you can get the self-care you need in as little as 10 minutes a day (and it’s specifically designed for autism parents like you)!
+Click here to get your free copy of The Thrive in 5!
+SOS Toolkit…it shows you how you can get the self-care you need in as little as 5 minutes (and it’s specifically designed for autism parents like you)!

 Conclusion